SteeltoeOSS/Documentation/api/v2/connectors/microsoft-sql-server.md

 The `AddSqlServerConnection(Configuration)` method call shown in the previous example configures the `SqlConnection` by using the configuration built by the application and adds the connection to the service container.

+> By default, this extension method will automatically configure an `IHealthContributor` to report the health of this database connection.
+This behavior can be turned off by passing `false` for the parameter `addSteeltoeHealthChecks`

 ### Use SqlConnection

 Once you have configured and added the connection to the service container, you can inject it and use it in a controller or a view, as shown in the following example: